intel-analytics/ipex-llm/docs/docs/APIGuide/Losses.md

 each of the classes.
 This is particularly useful when you have an unbalanced training set.

 The input given through a `forward()` is expected to contain log-probabilities/probabilities of each class: input has to be a 1D Tensor of size `n`.
-Obtaining log-probabilities in a neural network is easily achieved by adding a `LogSoftMax` layer in the last layer of your neural network.
+Obtaining log-probabilities/probabilities in a neural network is easily achieved by adding a `LogSoftMax`/`SoftMax` layer in the last layer of your neural network.
 You may use `CrossEntropyCriterion` instead, if you prefer not to add an extra layer to your network.
 This criterion expects a class index (1 to the number of class) as target when calling `forward(input, target)` and `backward(input, target)`.

+ In the log-probabilities case,
  The loss can be described as:
      `loss(x, class) = -x[class]`
  or in the case of the weights argument it is specified as follows: